-In line with our dividend practice, the Board has declared a first and final dividend of 2.5 sen per share in respect of FY2013 for shareholders' approval at the forthcoming Annual General Meeting.
-If approved, this will translate into a dividend payout of RM3.4 million or 36.2% of FY2013 group net profits.
+In respect of FY2014, the Board has declared a first and final dividend of 2.5 sen per share for approval by shareholders at the forthcoming Annual General Meeting.
+The proposed dividend translates into a dividend payout of RM3.4 million or 54.4% of FY2014 net profit.